 - I noticed with testing if you put less baking soda in the boiling water, the final bites will be pale when they come out of the oven.

-- try with different seasonings like everything bagel, cajun, southwest, french fry, even cinnamon sugar!
+- try with different seasonings like everything bagel, cajun, southwest, french fry, even cinnamon sugar with this pretzel bites recipe

-- sprinkle the soft pretzel bites with a nutty cheese like parmesan or asiago.
+- sprinkle them with a nutty cheese like parmesan or asiago.

 - if you don’t have a silicone mat you can use parchment paper or a well greased pan.